 People often choose a grade beam foundation for the advantage of using less concrete than conventional foundations.
 This will result in less money spent on concrete and lower embodied energy in the building.

-Compared to a footer and stem wall:
+Compared to a footing and stem wall:

-The most common conventional foundation in northern climates is a footer and stem wall with either a basement or crawl space.
+The most common conventional foundation in northern climates is a footing and stem wall with either a basement or crawl space.
 An additional advantage a grade beam has over this foundation type is the entire foundation is poured at once rather than in multiple pours.
-(Typically the concrete footer is poured first and after it sets up the stem wall is poured on top of it and in the case of a basement a slab is poured later.)
+(Typically the concrete footing is poured first and after it sets up the stem wall is poured on top of it and in the case of a basement a slab is poured later.)
 Pouring only once saves both time and labor.

 Compared to a slab on grade: